Sept 25 & Oct 2, 2021

 Unable to attend the workshop?

 No problem.
 You can gather the materials listed below and follow the video tutorial to create your own fabulous Giant Puppet right at home.
-We even have some Puppet Packs for families with limited means.
-These contain all the materials for making a puppet, and you pick one up at our offices.

 Next step – PARTY!